Use 'Enter' for

 Synchronised pulsating 'neutral' particle electric fields

-With refraction of light into a transparent medium, the pulsating positive and negative 'neutral' particle electric fields on the surface of the transparent medium
+With refraction of a particle of light into a transparent medium, the pulsating positive and negative 'neutral' particle electric fields on the surface of the transparent medium

-Could perhaps direct the light around the inner edge of an atom, or group of atoms, on the surface
+Could perhaps direct the particle of light around the inner edge of an atom, or group of atoms, on the surface

 Towards a tangential path that is down into the transparent medium

-With refraction of light out of a transparent medium, the pulsating positive and negative 'neutral' particle electric fields on the surface of the transparent medium
+With refraction of a particle of light out of a transparent medium, the pulsating positive and negative 'neutral' particle electric fields on the surface of the transparent medium

-Could perhaps direct the light around the outer edge of an atom, or group of atoms, on the surface
+Could perhaps direct the particle of light around the outer edge of an atom, or group of atoms, on the surface

 Towards a tangential path that is parallel with the surface of the transparent medium